 What’s Your Message?

 Think about how to best describe your event.
 What do you want the world to know about your event?
 What’s the main takeaway message?
 Consider linking your event to the annual theme of this year’s Bird Day, to make it part of “the big picture.”
-This year’s theme is “Restoring Habitats, Restoring Birds.”
-Read more about the 2015 theme and see the art work on the Environment for the Americas website to get your thoughts flowing.
+This year’s theme is “Helping Birds along the way.”
+Read more about the 2017 theme and see the art work on the Environment for the Americas website to get your thoughts flowing.

 Tell us about it!

 Now that you’ve thought about who you want to reach, and what you want to say, tell us about it!
 Nature Canada can help spread the word on this web site and through social media.
 We will post details of your event on our Map so others can find out about it.
 After your event is over, share a story and a picture with us, and we will share it with the rest of Canada!

 Word of Mouth

 Promote your event with your members and supporters.
 Use your meetings, newsletters and other regular communications to let them know, and encourage them to tell their friends and family.

 Post details about your event on your web site, so that people have somewhere to go to learn more – like time of the event, parking information, directions, and list of activities.